-Representation: Biracial (one Black and one white parent) lesbian woman protagonist, Asian American lesbian woman love interest, Afro-Caribbean queer woman side character, three South Asian side characters (one parent, and his son and daughter), multiple side queer characters (white and people of colour)
+Representation: Biracial (one Black and one white parent) lesbian woman protagonist, Asian American lesbian woman love interest, Afro-Caribbean queer woman side character, three South Asian side characters, multiple side queer characters

 Content Warnings: racism, homophobia, depression, suicidal ideation, mention of bipolar disorder episodes

 Crier’s War is a great take on robot fantasy that follows a human girl, Ayla on her quest for revenge and a Made girl, Crier whose curiosity about humanity brings these two together in an unexpected forbidden dislike to lovers romance.
 The writing is beautiful and the world building is fabulous!
 There is a thrilling tension which underlies the romance and makes in more intriguing and the slow progression of it as they question what it means to love someone makes it a wonderful story I think everyone needs to read!

 Content Warnings: death/murder (of close ones), violence, depictions of blood, use of drug-like substance